HnZGaming/Gaalsien/Instance/motd.md

 We have [MES](https://steamcommunity.com/workshop/filedetails/?id=1521905890) ships flying around.
 Following is their general behavior:

-* Ships spawn around “online” players.
+* They spawn around “online” players.
 * Some of them actively prey on players.
 * They get stronger as your grids get larger.